antonyyyman/LinkSentinel/README.md

 ## Methodology

+LinkSentinel works in two ways:

+### Heuristic Analysis
 LinkSentinel performs heuristic-based URL analysis by extracting lexical and structural features from user supplied URLs and evaluating them against a weighted risk model.

+### PhishTank Lookup
+LinkSentinel also checks if a URL is in PhishTank's database of verified phishing sites.

 ## Implementation